top of page

 Port Barton Beach Description

-Port Barton is a local port meaning the beach has a fleet of boats docked up, I love this local feel and the local wooden boats are truly majestic to me (just be careful not to trip over the anchor ropes).
+Port Barton Beach is a local port meaning the beach has a fleet of boats docked up, I love this local feel and the local wooden boats are truly majestic to me (just be careful not to trip over the anchor ropes).

 The beach stretches into a wide bay and you’ll never have trouble finding yourself a secluded spot, especially if you walk down to either end.
 You can bathe in the water just mind out for jellyfish, more information on these below.